[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 Forms 1 and 2 (S1&S2)

 In Forms 1 and 2, pupils study English, Mathematics, Art, Biology, Chemistry, Computing Science, Geography, History, Health and Food Technology, Music, Drama, Physics and Technology, together with a module in Classical Studies.
-In F1 and F2, all pupils study French.
-In F1 they also take short courses in Latin, German, Spanish and Mandarin to allow them to make an informed choice about which one to take on to F2 as their second language.
+In F1 and F2, all pupils study French plus one other language from a choice of Spanish, German, Mandarin, Latin.
 Pupils also study Personal and Social Education, and Physical Education and Games, throughout their time in the Senior Years, with Religious, Moral and Philosophical Studies taken until F4.

 Forms 3 and 4 (S3&S4)